3eboo/rabbitmq_prototype/README.md

 ## Questions

-1. A timeseries database to store the monitoring data for dashboards or a document based database like redis could be suitable for the usecase.
+1. A timeseries database like influx-db to store the data, ideal to monitor historical changes and construct dashboards, and time-series queries accordingly

 **Advantages:**

 **Scalable:** can scale horizontally making it suitable for handling large amount of data.

-**Performance:** concurrent reads and writes effeciently.
+**Performance:** suitable for concurrent and frequent reads and writes.
+**flexible:** can add different measurements

 **Cons**

 Doesn't conform with typical SQL database properties(ACID).
+Can be complex in setting and manging your own influxdb cluster.